harvsclein/AI-Job-Market-Analysis/README.md

 - Remote and hybrid work remain common across AI roles.
 - Bachelor's degrees appear most frequently in job requirements.
 - Hiring demand is relatively balanced across company sizes.

 ---

+## Recommendations

+Based on the analysis, the following observations may be useful for aspiring AI professionals:

+- Develop strong proficiency in high-demand skills such as Python and SQL.
+- Gain practical experience through projects to qualify for mid-level and senior AI roles.
+- Consider remote opportunities, as remote and hybrid work remain common in the AI industry.
+- Pursue at least a bachelor's degree, as it is the most frequently requested educational qualification.
+- Continuously monitor AI hiring trends and emerging technologies to stay competitive in the job market.

+---